MartinSchweinberger/IJCL_ReproFinalOr/README.md

 # Instructions for use

 The notebooks in this reporsitory assume that the corpora are stored in a subdirectory labelled *data*.
-While the entire code (see [here for the R notebook](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor_cb.Rmd)) for the analysis is made avialable and displayed (see [here for a rendered pdf version of the R notebook](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor_cb.pdf)), we decided against uploading and making the data available in this reporsitory for copyright reasons.
-Accordingly, the interactive notebooks start with the analysis at a point where the instances of speech-unit final *or* are extracted for the corpus data.
+While the entire code (see [here for the R notebook representing the first part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.Rmd) and [here for the R notebook representing the second part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.Rmd)) for the analysis is made avialable and displayed (see [here for a rendered html version of the first part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part1.html) and see [here for a rendered html version of the second part of the analysis](https://github.com/MartinSchweinberger/IJCL_ReproducibilityInCorpusPragmatics/blob/main/ufor-Part2.html)), we decided against uploading and making the data available in this reporsitory for copyright reasons.
+The interactive notebook therefore start with the analysis at a point where the instances of speech-unit final *or* are extracted from the corpus data.

 # Interactive notebook